Erasmus+ Teaching Staff Mobility

-Mobility for teaching purposes must encompass at least eight instructional hours within a week as well as within a shorter timeframe, such as for instance:
+- Mobility for teaching purposes must encompass at least eight instructional hours within a week as well as within a shorter timeframe, such as for instance:

 - for a three-day stay – eight hours of teaching

-- Seven-day stay – eight hours of teaching
+- for a seven-day stay – eight hours of teaching

-- The instructional hours will be partially calculated for every additional day of the stay beyond a week.
+- for every additional day of the stay beyond a week, the instructional hours will be partially calculated.
 Example: eight-day stay – rounded up to nine hours of teaching (seven days/eight hours = 0.875 hours per additional day).

-Financial assistance for costs resulting from transportation and accommodations is offered at RWTH Aachen according to the State Travel Costs Act and Cost Reimbursement Ordinance for Abroad.
+- Financial assistance for costs resulting from travel and accomodations is offered at RWTH Aachen according to the State Travel Costs Act and Cost Reimbursement Ordinance for Abroad.

-Teaching stays must be independently initiated and organized together with the host universtiy.
+Teaching stays must be independently initiated and organized together with the host university abroad.
 Ideally, an Erasmus+ mobility is reciprocal.
 So please encourage your partners to visit RWTH in turn.

-Participants must ensure they have sufficient insurance during the stay abroad as the grant and mobility stipend do not include any insurance.
+Participants must ensure they have sufficient insurance during their stay abroad as the Erasmus+ grant and mobility stipend do not include any insurance.

 Application and Documents

 Additional forms and information needed for financial assistance will be sent once the application has been approved.